Trade-Offs Between Ranking Objectives: Descriptive Evidence and Structural Estimation: Data

 \section{Data}

-The original dataset from Kaggle.com contains 9,917,530 observations on a hotel-consumer level.
-Following \citet[online Appendix A]{Ursu2018}, I exclude sessions with at least one observation satisfying any of the following criteria: \begin{enumerate} \item The implied tax paid per night either exceeds 30\% of the listed hotel price (in \$), or is less than 1\$. \item The listed hotel price is below 10\$ or above 1,000\$. \item There are less than 50 consumers that were looking for hotels at the same destination throughout the sample period. \item The consumer observed a hotel on position 5, 11, 17 or 23, i.e., the consumer did not have opaque offers (\citet{Ursu2018} provides a detailed description of this feature in the data). \end{enumerate} The final dataset then contains 4,503,128 observations.
-This number differs from the one in \citet{Ursu2018} by 85 observations.
-This difference stems from three sessions (IDs 79921, 94604, 373518).
-For these sessions, the criteria evaluation above yields different result due to differences in the numerical precision.
+The original dataset from Kaggle.com contains 9,917,530 observations on a hotel-session level.
+Following \cite{Ursu2018}, I exclude sessions with at least one observation satisfying any of the following criteria: \begin{enumerate} \item The implied tax paid per night either exceeds 30\% of the listed hotel price (in \$), or is less than \$1. \item The listed hotel price is below \$10 or above \$1,000. \item There are less than 50 consumers looking for hotels at the same destination throughout the sample period. \item The consumer observed a hotel in positions 5, 11, 17, or 23, i.e., the consumer did not have opaque offers (\citet{Ursu2018} provides a detailed description of this feature in the data). \end{enumerate} The final dataset contains 4,503,128 observations, which is 85 fewer observations than \citet{Ursu2018} reports.
+The difference stems from three sessions (IDs 79921, 94604, 373518).
+For these sessions, the criteria above yields a different result due to differences in the numerical precision.
 Specifically, I evaluate the criteria with double precision calculations, whereas \citet{Ursu2018} uses the Stata default, single precision.

-Completing information on the dataset, Table \ref{tab:summary_stats_er} shows summary statistics for consumers that observed the Expedia ranking, and Table \ref{tab:variable_descr} provides a detailed description of each variable.
+Completing information on the dataset, Table \ref{tab:variable_descr} provides a detailed description of each variable.